Working papers

 Working paper, 2025

-Abstract:Carbon transition risk plays a growing role in asset prices and is central to the sustainability debate.
-This paper examines the pricing of carbon transition risk in U.S. equity factor returns using carbon tilts, defined as the value-weighted difference in carbon transition risk between a factor’s long and short legs.
-While carbon-intensive factors earn lower realized returns, expected returns inferred from the implied cost of capital indicate a positive carbon premium, consistent with theoretical predictions.
-This carbon premium increases over time and with climate concerns, and its pricing effects are most pronounced for investment styles related to profitability, investment, and valuation.
+Abstract:Carbon transition risk is increasingly reflected in asset prices and is central to the sustainability debate.
+We study how carbon risk affects the cross-section of expected U.S. equity factor returns using carbon tilts, defined as the value-weighted difference in carbon transition risk between a factor’s long and short legs.
+While carbon-intensive factors earn lower realized returns, forward-looking expected returns based on the implied cost of capital indicate a positive carbon tilt premium that increases with unanticipated climate concerns and over time.
+Carbon risk varies across investment styles and is most pronounced for strategies linked to profitability, investment, and valuation.

 Work-in-progress